 Now, armed with this knowledge, you can better understand your account’s current status and take appropriate action for yourself.

 What actions can lead to a TikTok shadowban?

 “How do I know if I’m shadowbanned on TikTok?” – TikTok hasn’t officially used the term “shadowban”, but they do take action as temporarily or permanently banning accounts that repeatedly violate their guidelines.
-Here are some reasons why you might experience a TikTok shadowban:
+Here are 4 reasons why you might experience a TikTok shadowban:

 Reason #1: Posting Adult Content

 TikTok is pretty strict about adult content, meaning anything explicit or nudity is a big NO. If you break these rules, you might not only get a shadowban but could end up permanently banned.
 So, play it safe and stick to TikTok’s content policy to avoid these consequences.

 TikTok values inclusivity and opposes hateful behavior.
 If your content involves being mean or harassing others, TikTok might decide to hide or limit your posts.
 To keep things positive, avoid actions that go against TikTok’s vibe.

 Reason #3: Copyright Infringement

 Sharing content that doesn’t belong to you is not only against TikTok’s rules but also illegal.
 TikTok enforces a strict policy against posting copyrighted material without permission.